voschezang/coding-handbook/quotes.md

 * Adding security to software after its been made is like [adding electricity and running water to a 1000 year old castle](https://twitter.com/jackrhysider/status/1453728265244315658).
 * There is nothing as permanent as the temporary.
 * Continuous improvement is better than delayed perfection.

+### Paradoxes

+- Simple is harder then complex.
+- Doing nothing can be a deliberate action.
+- Actual imposters don't get imposter syndrome.
+- Being busy is not caused by a lack of time.
+- Procrastination is not a time management problem.
+- Minimize work to maximize outcomes.

 ## Software Engineering